What is SaaS Sprawl?

 4. Mergers and acquisitions

-Combining organizations means combining SaaS portfolios—often with significant overlap and redundancy.
+Combining organizations means combining SaaS portfolios — often with significant overlap and redundancy.
+Post-merger rationalization is one of the single biggest SaaS savings opportunities.

 5. Lack of visibility

-Without tools to discover what's being used, IT cannot manage what they cannot see.
-Traditional procurement and asset management processes weren't designed for the SaaS era.
+Without tools to discover what's being used, IT cannot manage what it cannot see.
+Traditional procurement and asset management processes were not designed for the SaaS era.

 Risks and costs of SaaS Sprawl